neume-network/documents/social-architecture.md

 All contributors actively attempt to comprehend their peers thinking and backgrounds during design and execution processes.

-Empathic design is a reflection of our blind spots and strengths without an entitlement feeling understood.
+Empathic contributing is a reflection of our blind spots and strengths without an entitlement feeling understood.
 Instead acknowledging complexity and responsibility of effectively communicating.